MSGED that can read SQUISH message bases. Based upon v2.05. | |||

 characters to uniquely identify an option.
 (This feature

 works in any msged menu.)
-Press
+Press with the cursor over

 your choice and move to the various submenus that will display